Towards long-tailed, multi-label disease classification from chest X-ray: Overview of the CXR-LT challenge: Results

 \subsubsection{CXR-LT Test Phase results}

 Detailed Test Phase results of 9 top-performing CXR-LT teams can be found in Table \ref{tab:results}.
 T1, the 1\textsuperscript{st}-placed team, reached an mAP of 0.372, considerably outperforming the 2\textsuperscript{nd}-5\textsuperscript{th}-placed teams, who performed similarly with mAP ranging from 0.349 to 0.354; further, T1 achieved best performance on 20 out of 26 classes.
-Maximum per-class AP ranged widely from 0.063 (Infiltration) to 0.918 (Support Devices), owing primarily to the challenges posed by label imbalance and noise.
+Maximum per-class AP ranged widely from 0.063 (Infiltration) to 0.918 (Support Devices), likely owing to the challenges posed by label imbalance and noise.
+Interestingly, T1 demonstrated outstanding performance particularly on the Fracture (0.379 mAP vs. next-best 0.289) and Nodule (0.267 mAP vs. next-best 0.204) classes.
+Since T1 was the only team to explicitly fuse multi-view information, it is conceivable that this learned aggregation of frontal- and lateral-view information aided performance particularly for findings like Fracture and Nodule, which may better be resolved by multiple views.
 Additional Test Phase results by AUROC can be found in Supplementary Table 1.